AYDKIND/School_BBD/README.md

-# 🏫 Baba Basudev Academy - Official Website
+# 🏫 BBD Academy - Official Website

-A modern, responsive website for Baba Basudev Academy built with React and Vite.
+A modern, responsive website for BBD Academy built with React and Vite.

 ## ✨ Features